rosano/hyperdraft/os-app/open-vitrine/text.en.md

 _KVCVitrineDescription_

-Hyprnote is an app for writing.
+Hyperdraft is an app for writing.
 Inspired by [Notational Velocity](KVC_VITRINE_NV_URL), it is keyboard-focused and allows you to link between notes.
 Additionally, it can generate a website from your public notes.

 The code is open-source and available on [GitHub](KVC_SHARED_GITHUB_URL).